FAA Drone Registration

-You’re required to register your drone with the FAA if your small unmanned aircraft (sUAS) weighs between .55 lbs and less than 55 lbs.
-This includes any and all attached payloads; camera, GoPro, etc. Registrants must be at least 13 years of age, and the FAA charges $5.00.
-FAA drone registration must be renewed every three (3) years.
-The FAA wants to be sure than hobbyists abide by some of the same safety rules that commercial remote pilots must adhere to.
-The rules for hobbyists are:
+You’re required to register your drone with the FAA if your small unmanned aircraft (sUAS) weighs between .55 lbs and less than 55 lbs including any and all attached payloads, camera, GoPro, etc. Registrants must be at least 13 years of age to register, and the FAA charges $5.00 and drone registration must be renewed every three (3) years.
+The FAA wants to be sure that hobbyists abide by the same safety rules that commercial remote pilots must adhere to, and following rules for hobbyists are:

 - The aircraft is flown strictly for hobby or recreational use;

 - The aircraft operates in accordance with a community-based set of safety guidelines and within the programming of a nationwide community-based organization (CBO);